dileep-lingamallu/dileep-lingamallu/README.md

 ## 👋 Hello There, Welcome!

+> "Code is like humor.
+When you have to explain it, it’s bad."

 I’m **Dileep Lingamallu**, a **Data Engineer** with 4+ years of experience in software and data engineering.
 I specialize in building scalable data pipelines, optimizing data systems, and enabling actionable insights through cutting-edge technologies.
 I am actively seeking new roles.

 **📫 How to reach me** : [LinkedIn](https://linkedin.com/in/eswardileep99) | eswardileep99@gmail.com